-Despite rumours and rumblings the railway line continues to deteriorate and the costs to repair it rise by millions each year that passes leaving it neglected.
+Despite rumours and rumblings the railway line has been left to deteriorate and the costs to repair it rise by millions each year that passes where nothing is done.
 Loyal supporters have even created a ”Save the Outeniqua Tchoo Tjoe” Facebook page to champion their cause!
 Since late 2006, the train has run between George and Mossel Bay but Transnet, terminated that service 17 Sep 2010, saying its not part of their core business.

-The 3 hour 52 km train journey from George to Knysna gave passengers spectacular views of the Indian Ocean and Garden Route coastline.
+The 3 hour 52 km Outeniqua Choo Tjoe train journey from George to Knysna gave passengers spectacular views of the Indian Ocean and Garden Route coastline.

 Leaving George and passing high above the pretty coastal resort and popular surfing beach of Victoria Bay, the Outeniqua Choo Tjoe chuffed its way through several tunnels right on the rocky shoreline and over the stunning Kaaimans River Bridge to round the bend and overlook the beautiful Wilderness beach before coming to a brief stop at Wilderness Station.

 The next part of the train ride took the passengers over the Touw River and along the Garden Route lakes with tantalising glimpses of luxury homes and holiday resorts intermingled with exquisite indigenous forest and breathtaking lake views, before crossing the largest lake, Swartvlei shortly before coming to a stop at Sedgefield Station.

 The station had become well-known for its delicious homemade pies at the Whistle Stop Shop and there was just time to buy a few before the train continued on......